emnify/product-docs/docs/events/event-types.md

 ### SIM suspension

 The SIM is patched to the **Suspended** status, temporarily suspending and blocking it from network access.
+Once suspended, no charges apply for that SIM starting the next month.

 :::tip
 Activating a SIM with the **Suspended** status again is possible at any time.